ozzyonfire/shopify-next-app/README.md

 - ✅ OAuth flow for online and offline tokens
 - ✅ GraphQl call using Apollo
 - ❌ ~~Remove getServerSideProps from index.tsx~~
-- ✅ New router config for Next.js and App Bridge (need to test)
+- ✅ New router config for Next.js and App Bridge
 - ✅ AppUninstalled webhook - cleanup and delete sessions
 - ⬜ Content-Security-Policy header (set in next.config.js?
 Currently this is set in getServerSideProps)
 - ⬜ Billing checks in `/api/auth/verify`